 He pulled Holly from behind him and barrelled through the wolves ranged on their left.
 They hadn’t expected their prey to charge right at them and they scattered for a moment.
 It didn’t take long before they returned to the attack, launching themselves at the stranger.
 He shoved her ahead of him and Holly sprinted through the gap he’d made faster than she’d thought herself capable.
 Stupidly she glanced back to see him swipe at pouncing wolf, catching it in the air and throwing it away with enough force to crack the fence, just as another clamped its’ jaw around his calf.
 Holly didn’t dare look back again, but she knew they were gaining on her.
 Lungs already burning, she couldn’t believe such a short distance could feel so far.
 She wasn’t fast enough.
 A force like no other slammed into her side, forcing the air from her lungs as she was knocked to the ground.

 Time snapped back into its normal speed and Holly found herself surrounded by immobile creatures, transforming back into humans as they passed into unconsciousness.
 Holly stared at her own hands in shock.
 Every single wolf was out for the count.
 There was small radius of space around her, like a blast wave.
-Her eyes met the gaze of her would-be- saviour as her vision exploded in white stars, knees buckling beneath her.
+Her eyes met the gaze of her would-be- saviour as her knees buckled beneath her.

 The muffled sounds of pained movement came from beside her.
 Holly didn’t have the space to feel embarrassed about looking like an upturned turtle.
 As the fire had left her, so had all her energy gone with it.
 A handsome, if grimacing, face appeared above her, brow creased in concern until he noticed that she was still conscious.
 Holly let out a breath at the sight of him and a reluctant smile tugged on his lips, as he half collapsed- half knelt beside her.

 “Floaty.”
 She replied, grinning dazedly at the beautiful stranger above her.